 Deployment Guides#

-Profile data from a Replicator 19.1.1 deployment can be migrated to a v20.0.1 instance with the same IP address.
-Refer to this guide (before starting the deployment process) for further details.
+Profile data from a Replicator 19.1.1 appliance can be migrated to a different v20.0.2+ instance.
+Refer to this guide for further details.

 On this page: